UofSCLibraries-DRS/AspireAI_LLM_Project/llm_tuning/README.md

 >[!NOTE]
 > This file does not cover anything regarding connecting and setting up RCI.
-> For information on how to connect and set up RCI, refer the [manaul](https://docs.google.com/document/d/1S4kpOkPnQeoAcIlQKFjZHeql1IsC4dw_oFTRXOGuGLI/edit?usp=sharing)
+> For information on how to connect and set up RCI, refer to the [manaul](https://docs.google.com/document/d/1S4kpOkPnQeoAcIlQKFjZHeql1IsC4dw_oFTRXOGuGLI/edit?usp=sharing)

 ## Conda env setup